International Estate Planning

 - How best to structure your affairs and hold your UK assets

-- The administration of your estate after death and the international dimensions.
+- The administration of your estate after death.

 Our approach to fees